ontio-cyano/cyano-android-sdk/README.md

             @Override
             public void handleAction(String data) {
               /* TODO
-               * 1.Pop up the password input box, unscramble the wallet account, construct the transaction with data, sign the transaction, pre-execute the acquisition results, and pay attention to time-consuming operation.
+               * 1.Show the password dialog, unscramble the wallet account, construct the transaction with data, sign the transaction, pre-execute the acquisition results, and pay attention to time-consuming operation.
                *
                * 2.Resolve the result of the forecasting bank to the Notify result and display the handling fee.
 If the result contains the ONT and ONG contract address, the transfer amount and the receipt address should be displayed.
                *